GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 * What are contract classes? [[info]](https://stackoverflow.com/a/36265603/497132)
 * How do you use the BaseColumns interface to describe your data schema? [[info]](https://stackoverflow.com/a/7900591/497132)

+* **What is Realm?**
+    - Realm is a database, which isn’t SQLite-based (it brings its own core)
+    - it’s generally called an “object database”: your objects are mapped directly, and many-relations are mapped directly as a list, instead of with JOINs across multiple tables
+    - Realm not only handles storing your data, but it also keeps queried data up to date, and calls any registered change listeners when your data has been modified, allowing you to keep the UI up to date with minimal effort
+    - Most importantly, due to lazy evaluation of RealmResults’ elements, you don’t need to implement pagination logic — just get a RealmResults, throw it in a RealmRecyclerViewAdapter, and it’s good to go — in that case, even the listener that keeps the RecyclerView updated is managed automatically.

+    **Why would I use Realm instead of SQLite/DbFlow/Requery/SQLDelight/Room?**
+    Because Realm requires less knowledge of how relational databases are supposed to be designed, and how to manage your relations.

+    Even with configuration-based helpers like in Room, relation management can be tricky compared to links in Realm.

 * **What is ADB?**
     - Adb is short for Android Debug Bridge.
 It allows developers the power to execute remote shell commands.
 Its basic function is to allow and control communication towards and from the emulator port.